vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/25_Sources_for_Reconstructing_Ancient_Forms_of_shi.md

 First of all, the authoritative text of the Pāśupata sect itself, the Sūtras and

 their commentary, do not mention liṅga  worship with a single word.
-On the contrary, the commentator Kauṇḍinya describes a manifestation of Śiva \( m¯urti\) in iconic terms; his form \( rūpa\) is said to be characterized by the bull-banner etc.:
+On the contrary, the commentator Kauṇḍinya describes a manifestation of Śiva \( mūrti\) in iconic terms; his form \( rūpa\) is said to be characterized by the bull-banner etc.:

 ‘Image’ \( mūrti\): Either this \( yad etad\) form \( rūpa\) that is perceived by him who is